 Ketogenic Diet Results – How I Lost 35 Pounds

-This post contains a 100% accurate description of how I achieved my ketogenic diet results.
+- This post contains a 100% accurate description of how I achieved my ketogenic diet results.
 If you decide to change your diet drastically, I suggest you consult your physician first.
 Everyone’s body is different and it is important to keep an eye on blood panel numbers and overall health throughout this process.
+If you’re considering the ketogenic diet, please do lots more research than only reading this blog post.

 In early 2017, I found myself way overweight from sitting all day at my office job and generally neglecting my health.
-Suddenly, something ‘clicked’ for me to realize it’s time to start actively trying to get back to a reasonable weight and pay attention to my physical health.
+Suddenly, something ‘clicked’ for me to realize it was time to start actively trying to get back to a reasonable weight and pay attention to my physical health.

-Let me tell you about my journey through the ketogenic lifestyle, and give you ideas of things you can implement into your daily routine to potentially have similar results.
+Let me tell you about my journey through the ketogenic lifestyle, and give you ideas of things you can incorporate into your daily routine to potentially have similar results.

 I’ve always been an active guy.
 All through my childhood and through high school, I played many organized sports (tennis has always been my favorite of those) and was always looking for a new opportunity to run around.
 I also ate well because my parents regularly made well-balanced meals for my brother and me.